 Creating an all-weather escape for reading and working out.
 Part III

 My project to turn the atrium into a light-filled escape for reading and working out in all weather is rounding the corner.
 I’m loving this new rug.
 It’s a chunky, solid-colored jute rug by Martha Stewart--on sale for 71% off!
 I laid the rug over a quarter-inch thick felt pad.
 At the far end of the new rug, I laid a smaller jute rug in a cabana stripe.
 I’d had that rug for years, and I like the way the stripes break up the solid color of the larger rug.
 At the near end of the new rug, I laid a checkered rug by Ruggable that hadn’t worked for another room.
-Then the togo-like sofa arrived.
-The beige microsuede is elegant but the caterpillar folds keep the look casual.
-We took the sofa out of its wrapping and placed it under the canvas tryptic.
-I bought the tryptic three years ago to hang on a different wall.
-It didn’t work there, but it has finally found its perfect spot.
+Rugs by Ruggable are machine-washable and perfect for high-traffic areas.

 Atrium, ‘after.’
 Trim: Whipped by Clare Paint.
 Walls: On Point by Clare Paint.
 Clockwise from left: Pair of garden statues.
 Vintage side table from Woodpecker Furniture of Boston, MA.
 Vintage table lamp from local antiques store.
 Wall sconces: Cebron 2 Steel Flush Mounted Sconce by Wade Logan (wayfair.com).
-Canvas art: Honeycomb by Albina Bratcheva (iCanvas.com).
+Canvas art: Honeycomb by artist Albina Bratcheva (iCanvas.com).
 Sofa: Armless Bean Bag Chair 3-Seat Togo Soft Armless Fireside Chair by Viv + Rae (wayfair.com).
 Throw pillow: Authentic African pillow, blue mudcloth by Krinto (etsy.com).
 Solid jute rug: Martha Stewart Hand Woven Jute Solid Color Rug by Martha Stewart Rugs (wayfair.com).
 Checkered rug: Ruggable.com.
 Vintage striped jute rug from IKEA.
 Antique 19th Century carriage-mounted oil lamp from local estate sale.
 Vintage pair of wicker ottomans from IKEA.
 Jade Corduroy Chair: N&V Mid Century Armless Floor Sofa, Soft Premium Corduroy Lounge Chair, Foam Accent Chair for Living Room, Bedroom and Office (amazon.com).

 Beside the sofa is a side table handmade by Woodpecker Furniture of Boston, MA.
 It was the first good piece of furniture I ever bought.
 I was straight out of college, and the table takes me back to my first apartment—a studio slightly bigger, and far less sunny, than this atrium.
-On the side table is a lamp featuring a bundle of real leatherbound books that I found in an antiques shop many years ago.
-The two garden statues stand at the left of the side table.
+On top of the side table is a lamp featuring a bundle of real leatherbound books that I found in an antiques shop many years ago.
+The two garden statues stand to the left of the side table.

 The two jute ottomans in the photo above and the low wicker rocking chair in the photo below are vintage items from IKEA.
 I bought them years ago.
 It’s fun to find a home for things I’ve had forever--to save money and also to breathe new life into items I’ve always liked.